Royal Kuhio

 No analysis available

-The lease expiry year is consistently identified as 2041 across multiple listings.
-This is strong, repeated evidence and aligns with the building context showing leasehold references.
+The lease expiry year is repeatedly identified as 2041 across multiple listings.
+That consistency is strong direct evidence, so the building’s leasehold expiry is set to 2041.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.